kubevirt/containerized-data-importer/README.md

 ```
 cd $GOPATH/src/github.com/yard-turkey/
-make importer
+make importer importer-image
 ```
-which places the binary in _./bin/vm-importer_.
+which places the binary in _./bin/importer_.
+The importer image is built locally and visible in `docker images`.

-**Note:** the binary has not been containerized yet so it cannot be executed from a pod.

 ### Export ENV variables